Charul00/Investor-Research-Agents-System/DECISIONS.md

 The backend resolves the current user from the JWT, then checks `memberships` for an active membership in the requested organization.
 Routes receive that membership context and filter database queries by `membership.organization_id`.

-This pattern is simple, easy to reason about, and appropriate for the assessment.
+This pattern is simple, easy to reason about, and appropriate for the current product requirements.
 It demonstrates the key production concept: tenant isolation is enforced server-side, not trusted from the frontend.
-A schema-per-tenant design would add operational complexity without improving the core demo.
+A schema-per-tenant design would add operational complexity without improving the core workflow.

 ## RBAC Decision